Chaosthebot/Chaos/README.md

 ## Death Counter

-Chaosbot has died 5 times.
+Chaosbot has died 6 times.
 This counter is incremented whenever the trunk breaks and the server must be restarted manually.
+Last broken by #97

 ## Server details